vcon-dev/vcon-server/server/links/datatrails/datatrails-link-readme.md

 ## Overview

-The DataTrails Asset Link is a conserver link designed to integrate vCon (virtual conversation) data with the [DataTrails API](https://docs.datatrails.ai/developers/api-reference/).
+The DataTrails Link is a conserver link designed to integrate vCon (virtual conversation) data with the [DataTrails API](https://docs.datatrails.ai/developers/api-reference/).
-The DataTrails Asset Link allows for the creation of DataTrails Events based on vCon information, enabling seamless tracking and management of conversation-related assets.
+The DataTrails Link allows for the creation of DataTrails Events based on vCon information, enabling seamless tracking and management of conversation-related assets.

 ## Features

 - Automatic creation of [DataTrails Events](https://docs.datatrails.ai/developers/api-reference/events-api/) from vCon data
 - Appending DataTrails Events with new vCon information
 - Automatic token management and refresh for DataTrails API authentication
-- Configurable asset attributes and behaviors
+- Configurable attributes
-- Event recording for vCon updates

 ## Prerequisites